-- 2. Continuously provide training and knowledge assessments for the Board of Directors, executives, and employees to ensure a thorough understanding of anti-corruption measures and associated penalties through the E-Learning platform, HARN Academy, and is mandatory on an annual basis.
-Additionally, this topic is included as part of the orientation program for all new employees, who must complete the training before commencing their duties. - 3.
+- 1. The Board ensures that HARN efficient system for anti-corruption to ensure that executives recognize and values anti-corruption and cultivates it as a corporate culture - 2.
+The Audit Committee supervises internal control, financial reporting, and other procedures concerning anti-corruption measures, including steers conformance, reviews applicable measures and internal control to ensure that the measures are adequate and effective.
+The reviews risk assessment and provides recommendations to the Board on suggested practices. - 3.
 The Audit Committee annually defines and reviews the Anti-Corruption Policy, provides recommendations and guidelines, monitors, and assesses performance relate.
 Including support for risk assessments and periodic reviews of anti-corruption measures at the operational level to ensure adequacy and effectiveness, with the results reported to the Board of Directors on a quarterly basis. - 4.
-Top Executives establish annually risk assessment for business processes that may lead to corrupt practices, review the suitability of processes, measures, and lead by example as well as communicating it to all employees and related parties. - 5.
-Developed Risk & Control Self-Assessment for all units to apply as guidelines for assessing corruption risks in their respective business processes and for defining suitable internal control processes.
+Top Executives establish annually risk assessment for business processes that may lead to corrupt practices, review the suitability of processes, measures, and lead by example as well as communicating it to all employees and related parties. - Developed Risk & Control Self-Assessment for all units to apply as guidelines for assessing corruption risks in their respective business processes and for defining suitable internal control processes.

-- The Quality Management Division inspect and monitors the use operational on process the Anti-Corruption measures and monthly report on compliance outcomes to the Chief Operating Officer, Chief Financial Officer and the management meeting. - Internal Audit reviews items of potential the likelihood of corruption, and corporate efficiency for managing risks arising from corporate corruption and those at the operating level.
+- The Quality Management Division inspect and monitors the use operational on process the Anti-Corruption measures and monthly report on compliance outcomes to the Chief Operating Officer, Chief Financial Officer and the management meeting. - 7.
+Internal Audit reviews items of potential the likelihood of corruption, and corporate efficiency for managing risks arising from corporate corruption and those at the operating level.
 Also reports to the Audit Committee and top executives when encountering items or actions that could undermine performance outcomes, including corruption.